stgm/scientific-programming-1/22 Language/10 Strings/strings.md

 	>>> last = fruit[length]
 	IndexError: string index out of range

-The reason for the IndexError is that there is no letter in ’banana’ with the index 6.
+The reason for the IndexError is that there is no letter in 'banana' with the index 6.
 Since we started counting at zero, the six letters are numbered 0 to 5.
 To get the last character, you have to subtract 1 from length:

 	>>> last = fruit[length-1]
 	>>> print last